LebedevSergeyVach/WebsiteProductPlacement/README.md

 ### [Lebedev Sergey Vyacheslav](https://github.com/LebedevSergeyVach) – Product Lead & Fullstack Python-Developer.
 ### [Website Serphantom](https://serphantom.space) - a link to a website located on its server with a white (external) ip address connected.
 A fresh and constantly updated version of the site.

+### At the moment, the website is occupied by another service - [Serphantom Application](https://github.com/LebedevSergeyVach/SerphantomApplication)

 ___

 # Project deployment on the server [Debian](https://www.debian.org).